U.S. softens view of Malaysia, Cuba in human trafficking report

 In its upgrade of Cuba, the report said Havana was making “significant efforts” to comply with the minimum standards for the elimination of trafficking, including sharing data, improving cooperation, and offering services to trafficking victims.

-It said there remained reports of forced labour in Cuba's government-backed overseas work missions that send 51,000 workers to more than 67 countries.
+It said there remained reports of forced labor in Cuba's government-backed overseas work missions that send 51,000 workers to more than 67 countries.

 (Additional reporting by Matt Spetalnick and Patricia Zengerle; Editing by David Storey, Bernadette Baum and Howard Goller)